HackYourFuture/HTML-CSS/Week3/MAKEME.md

 ### 2. GIT exercises

-> Before you start any of the exercises, make sure to create a folder on your desktop that will hold all of your exercise files.
-Go inside the `hyf-html-exercises` folder.
-Inside, create a `week3` folder and will hold this week's exercise files inside.

 #### `animals` repository

 > Tip: make use of the CLI to practice your GIT skills.
 This not only teaches you how GIT works, but also how to work like a real software developer!